serverlessworkflow/specification/specification/README.md

 </tr>
 </table>

-Here we define onError with two elements.
+Here we define "onError" with two elements.
 The first one handles the error which name property is "FunctionExecutionError" and declares to transition to the "afterFunctionErrorState" state in case this error is encountered.
 The second element handles all errors except "FunctionExecutionError".